microsoft/Elastic-Silicon-Interconnect/docs/concepts/notes.md

 all HDLs are suited to all the HLI constructs.
 For instance, some languages are only designed for data stream processing so only the data channel (streaming) parts of HLI make sense.
-Maybe a compiler for said language would also generate some bus clients (to access DRAM, PCIe, network, et cetera).
+Maybe a compiler for said language would also generate some MMIO regions/clients (to access DRAM, PCIe, network, et cetera).

 An HDL compiler which supports HLI is not required to implement the